Documentation Index

 You can specify any model using the “provider/model” format.
 See all supported models in Model Capabilities.

 Some models require specific parameters (like max_tokens for Claude).
-Use model_params to pass any additional model configuration:
+Pass it as a top-level field:

 agent = Agent(